-Denmark will provide a multi-year grant to the pooled fund (Window 1) of the CGIAR, as nondesignated core funds allocated to research programmes by the CGIAR's System Council.
-Over the years Denmark has been a leading advocate for an increase in funding through unrestricted, pooled funding to the CGIAR as a way to enhance effectiveness and promote system-wide research programmes.
+Denmark will provide a multi-year grant to the pooled fund (Window 1) of the CGIAR, as non-designated core funds allocated to research programmes by the CGIAR's System Council.
+Denmark has over the years been leading in advocating for an increase in funding through unrestricted, pooled funding to the CGIAR as a way to enhance effectiveness and promote system-wide research programmes.
 This will continue to be the preferred modality.